The Language of Generalization

-\paragraph{Habitual endorsement} There is a clear and consistent negative effect of preventative information on endorsements for the habitual sentence (Figure \ref{fig:habituals-predictive-figure}A; white bars).
+There is a clear and consistent negative effect of preventative information on endorsements for the habitual sentences (Figure \ref{fig:habituals-predictive-figure}A; white bars).
 When collapsing across items, the Bayesian Maximum A-Posteriori estimate and 95\% highest probability density interval for the true endorsement probabilities per condition are: baseline = 0.85 {[}0.83, 0.87{]}, enabling = 0.90 {[}0.88, 0.92{]}, preventative = 0.29 {[}0.26, 0.32{]}.
 Still, frequency --- even predictive frequency --- does not perfectly explain the endorsements (\(r^2(63) = 0.518\); MSE = \(4.29\); Figure \ref{fig:habituals-predictive-figure}B).

 We use our formal model to test whether past or predictive frequency matters for endorsement.
 To formalize the predictive frequency speaker model, we use the mean predictive frequency as the referent-prevalence \(p\) that the endorsement model (Eq. \ref{eq:S1}) aims to convey.
 The past frequency model is constructed using the past frequency supplied to participants as the referent-prevalence.
 We analyze this model in the same Bayesian data analysis regime as for our previous models.
 We use the same priors over the parameters as before and learn about the posterior distribution by collecting three independent MCMC chains of 100,000 iterations (removing the first 50,000 for burn-in).
 Figure \ref{fig:habituals-predictive-figure}C shows the resulting model predictions for the past frequency and the predictive frequency endorsement models.
 Participants' judgments of the habitual statements was indeed influenced by the causal manipulations in the way predicted by the endorsement model that uses the predictive frequency as the referent prevalence (\(r^2(63) = 0.931\); MSE = \(0.00594\)).
 The model based on past frequency does not make different predictions for the different causal manipulation conditions and does a poor job at explaining the endorsements (\(r^2(63) = 0.0334\); MSE = \(0.0833\)).
 This result strongly suggests that prevalence represents a predictive belief about the future.